NilsJS/RepData_PeerAssessment1/PA1_template.md

 ```

 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r